 Tom Jackson handles all aspects of environmental law, including client counseling, permitting, trial court and appellate litigation, administrative hearings and arbitrations and legislative matters.
 He also helps clients assess proposed rules and other public documents such as Environmental Impact Statements.

 Mr. Jackson represents corporate clients in many sectors, from residential and commercial developers, energy companies, manufacturing and small businesses, to local governments and trade associations.
-His experience covers a range of federal environmental statutes, including the Clean Water Act, Safe Drinking Water Act, Endangered Species Act, National Environmental Policy Act, National Historic Preservation Act, Migratory Bird Treaty Act, Marine Mammal Protection Act, Federal Insecticide, Fungicide and Rodenticide Act, and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and Toxic Substances Control Act, among others.
+His experience covers a range of federal environmental statutes, including the Clean Water Act, Safe Drinking Water Act, Endangered Species Act (ESA), National Environmental Policy Act, National Historic Preservation Act, Migratory Bird Treaty Act, Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA) and Toxic Substances Control Act (TSCA), among others.

 In addition, Mr. Jackson has substantial experience in advising corporations and other business entities on the federal regulation of natural resources, particularly the regulation of water, wetlands and endangered species.
 He provides counsel regarding the extent of federal jurisdiction over wetlands and other waters, the scope of regulated activities, alternatives analyses and related permitting standards and mitigation issues under Section 404 of the Clean Water Act.
 He has also counseled clients on regulatory requirements regarding discharges of storm water and has represented clients in connection with challenges to EPA storm water regulations.